microdee/microdee.github.io/content/about.md

 * Blender
 * Unity

+#### Applicable skills

+* Software architecture design for complex and potentially volatile scenarios.
+* Quickly learn and adopt to vast complex tools/frameworks/libraries.
+* Experience with UX design: manufacturing tools focusing on ease of usage, while maintaining versatility.
+* Efficiently working with teams, especially when it's assisted with infrastructure
+  * Git and other VCS's
+  * SCRUM project management

 #### Education:

 * Started computer science then media arts university, and then I didn't finish them.